Skip to Main Content

 The statement should ideally be included in the following places when you submit your article:

-• The email/note/covering letter that accompanies your submission
+• The email/note/covering letter that accompanies your submission.

-• The funding acknowledgement section of the article
+• The acknowledgement section of the article.

 *The UKRI open access policy covers outputs of research grants from Arts and Humanities Research Council (AHRC), Biotechnology and Biological Sciences Research Council (BBSRC), Engineering and Physical Sciences Research Council (EPSRC), Economic and Social Research Council (ESRC), Medical Research Council (MRC), Natural Environment Research Council (NERC) and Science and Technology Facilities Council (STFC).
 It also includes some research funded by Research England and Innovate UK.